-ANZNZ Bank 's CRR is positioned at Aa3/Prime-1
+ANZNZ Bank's CRRs are Aa3/Prime-1

-We consider country New Zealand a jurisdiction with a non-operational resolution (non-ORR) regime.
+We consider New Zealand to be a non-operational resolution (non-ORR) regime.
 For non-ORR countries, the starting point for the CRR is one notch above the bank's Adjusted BCA, to which we then typically add the same notches of government support uplift as applied to deposit and senior unsecured debt ratings.